ckgresla/website/pages/ponderings.md

 5. Do you have a _restricted section_ in your personal library?

-6. One’s level of understanding for a given topic is directly tied to their ability to understand Memes about it.
+6. One's level of understanding for a given topic is directly tied to their ability to understand Memes about it.

 7. All heroes must suffer